simonscmap/CMAP_docs/faq_and_contributing/datasubmission.rst

     - example: Bermuda Institute of Ocean Sciences

 7. **dataset_distributor**: name of the distributor of the data product (optional: if the dataset source differs from the distributor)

     - type: string
   	- length: <100 chars
   	- example: Distributed by NASA PODAAC

-..COMMENT: The format of #7 is not like the rest. "-type: string" is in bold. "length" and "example" are not in line with "type".

 8. **dataset_acknowledgement**: Any acknowledgement(s) for this dataset
   	- type: string